mjc-school/MJC-School/stage #1/module #4. Collections/lesson #4. Map/map.md

 Like most collection classes, this class is not synchronized.
 A synchronized **WeakHashMap** may be constructed using the `Collections.synchronizedMap` method.

 This class is intended primarily for use with key objects whose equals methods test for object identity using the `==` operator.
 Once such a key is discarded it can never be recreated, so it is impossible to do a `lookup` of that key in a **WeakHashMap** at some later time and be surprised that its entry has been removed.
 This class will work perfectly well with key objects whose `equals` methods are not based upon object identity, such as _String_ instances.
 With such recreatable key objects, however, the automatic removal of **WeakHashMap** entries whose keys have been discarded may prove to be confusing.
 The behavior of the **WeakHashMap** class depends in part upon the actions of the garbage collector, so several familiar (though not required) **Map** invariants do not hold for this class.
-Because the garbage collector may discard keys at any time, a WeakHashMap may behave as though an unknown thread is silently removing entries.
-In particular, even if you synchronize on a WeakHashMap instance and invoke none of its mutator methods, it is possible for the `size` method to return smaller values over time, for the `isEmpty` method to return false and then true, for the `containsKey` method to return true and later false for a given key, for the `get` method to return a value for a given key but later return null, for the `put` method to return null and the `remove` method to return false for a key that previously appeared to be in the map, and for successive examinations of the `key set`, the `value collection`, and the `entry set` to yield successively smaller numbers of elements.
+Because the garbage collector may discard keys at any time, a **WeakHashMap** may behave as though an unknown thread is silently removing entries.
+In particular, even if you synchronize on a **WeakHashMap** instance and invoke none of its mutator methods, it is possible for the `size` method to return smaller values over time, for the `isEmpty` method to return false and then true, for the `containsKey` method to return true and later false for a given key, for the `get` method to return a value for a given key but later return null, for the `put` method to return null and the `remove` method to return false for a key that previously appeared to be in the map, and for successive examinations of the `key set`, the `value collection`, and the `entry set` to yield successively smaller numbers of elements.

 Each key object in a **WeakHashMap** is stored indirectly as the referent of a weak reference.
-Therefore a key will automatically be removed only after the weak references to it, both inside and outside of the map, have been cleared by the garbage collector.
+Therefore, a key will automatically be removed only after the weak references to it, both inside and outside the map, have been cleared by the garbage collector.

 ### Implementation note:
 The value objects in a **WeakHashMap** are held by ordinary strong references.
 Thus care should be taken to ensure that value objects do not strongly refer to their own keys, either directly or indirectly, since that will prevent the keys from being discarded.
 Note that a value object may refer indirectly to its key via the **WeakHashMap** itself; that is, a value object may strongly refer to some other key object whose associated value object, in turn, strongly refers to the key of the first value object.
 If the values in the map do not rely on the map holding strong references to them, one way to deal with this is to wrap values themselves within **WeakReferences** before inserting, as in: `m.put(key, new WeakReference(value))`, and then unwrapping upon each get.